darkecology/darkeco-dataset/README.md

 # Dark Ecology Dataset

 This is the repository for the Dark Ecology Dataset.
-It provides the folder structure, metadata, and schemas.
+It provides the folder structure.
 The data files need to be downloaded and extracted into the `data/` directory.

 ## Quick Start

+## Metadata and Schemas

 1. Clone this repository.
 2. Download the [daily time series][daily] data file (`daily.tar.bz2`) and place it into the `data/` directory.